cyb3rxp/awesome-soc/soc_basics.md

 ## Evolution of SOC in time

-Some people may consider SOC has evolved in time, as the fllowing drawing shows (from [this article](https://www.linkedin.com/pulse/evolution-security-operations-center-lakshminarayanan-kaliyaperumal/)):
+Some people may consider SOC has evolved in time, as the following drawing shows (from [this article](https://www.linkedin.com/pulse/evolution-security-operations-center-lakshminarayanan-kaliyaperumal/)):

 ![image](https://user-images.githubusercontent.com/16035152/205919783-b1ba9acc-c071-4019-b687-284e9f2ae2f2.png)